 1. Use freshly made rice while they're still hot.
 This is the MOST IMPORTANT thing.
 Rice tends to harden when refrigerated and the grains won't be sticky enough to hold together well.
 I've tried making onigiris with leftover overnight rice before, they can work, but they're way too easy to fall apart in the pan if you plan on grilling them;

 2. Choose the right kind of rice.
-Your best option is sushi rice, it yields the best result.
-Other acceptable alternatives are white jasmine rice and short-grain white rice, do not use long-grain or basmati rice for this, they don't hold shape as well;
+Your best option is short-grain white rice, aka sushi rice, it yields the best result.
+DO NOT use long-grain rice like basmati or brown rice for this, they don't stick together or hold shape, pretty much guaranteed to fall apart in the pan;

 3. Press firmly.
 This is easy to understand but a little more pressure during the shaping step really saves you a lot of headaches later on;